cortega26/pogo-analyzer/docs/api.md

 - `iv_text()` – Render the IV tuple as `"15/14/13"`.
 - `mega_text()` – Display `"Yes"`, `"Soon"`, or `"No"` for mega availability.
 - `move_text()` – Return `"Yes"` when `requires_special_move` is set.
+- `target_cp` – Optional attribute you can set directly when instantiating the dataclass.
 - `to_row()` – Produce a `dict[str, Any]` matching the scoreboard column schema.
 - `as_row()` – Backwards-compatible alias for `to_row()`.